-Lisa serves as a research specialist and policy analyst for the Center for Health Outcomes and Policy Evaluation Studies.
+Lisa serves as a Research Scholar and policy analyst for the Center for Health Outcomes and Policy Evaluation Studies.
+She also manages strategic communications for the Center, including our website, social media, and other digital content and communications.
 She brings expertise in public administration, applied policy research, computational social science, and public health to the HOPES team.
 Prior to joining the Center, Lisa worked as an assistant professor of political science at Miami University and as a research and policy analyst at the Health Policy Institute of Ohio.
 She holds a BA in Anthropology & Political Ecology from Mount Holyoke College, and an MPH in Epidemiology and PhD in Public Policy & Management from The Ohio State University.

-Saira serves as the senior consulting research statistician for the Center for Health Outcomes and Policy Evaluation Studies.
+Saira serves as a Research Evaluator for the Center for Health Outcomes and Policy Evaluation Studies.
 She provides methodological support in claims research, evaluation, and cost analysis for center-specific projects.
 Saira previously worked as a biostatistician at Nationwide Children’s Hospital and as an evaluation specialist at the Centers for Disease Control and Prevention (CDC) in Atlanta.
 She holds a BS in biochemistry from McMaster University, an MPH in outcomes research from Columbia University, and a PhD in health services research from Dartmouth College.

-Wilson serves as a senior consulting research statistician for the Center for Health Outcomes and Policy Evaluation Studies.
+Wilson serves as a Research Scholar at the Center for Health Outcomes and Policy Evaluation Studies.
 He brings expertise in health psychology, social science research design, and data analytics to the HOPES team.
 Wilson previously worked as a research associate at the School of Health and Rehabilitation Sciences in the College of Medicine and Department of Extension in the College of Food, Agriculture, and Environmental Sciences at Ohio State.
 He holds a BA in psychology and social behavior from UC Irvine, and an MS in Experimental Psychology and PhD in Experimental Health Psychology from Ohio University.

-Anne serves as community engagement specialist for the Center for Health Outcomes and Policy Evaluation Studies.
+Anne serves as a Community Engagement Specialist for the Center for Health Outcomes and Policy Evaluation Studies.
+She also is Senior Program Manager for the university’s Addiction Innovation Fund.
 Before joining the College of Public Health, she served as the maternal and child health epidemiologist and program specialist for Columbus Public Health.
 During her seven years with the city, she performed outbreak investigations and developed and led community coalitions to work with diverse partners to reduce Franklin County’s infant mortality rate.
 From 2008-2010, she lived on a reservation and worked with Tribes in Minnesota, Wisconsin, and Michigan as a chronic disease epidemiologist.
 Anne holds a BS in Microbiology from the University of California, San Diego and a MPH in Epidemiology from San Diego State University Graduate School of Public Health.